 According to the latest Pew Research Center Survey (August 2019), of U.S. Catholics who “attend Mass weekly or more,” over one-third (37%) believe that the Eucharist is merely symbolic.
-Accounting for those who regularly assist at the Traditional Latin Mass (of which, one assumes, likely 100% believe in the Real Presence), of Novus Ordo attendees alone, the percentage of “symbolic only” believers in this group is actually higher.
+If the survey was narrowed to Novus Ordo attendees only (removing those who regularly assist at the Traditional Latin Mass), the percentage of “symbolic only” believers would no doubt be higher.

 When the results are expanded to include those who attend Mass monthly or yearly (or anywhere in between), the percentage of those who believe that the consecrated bread and wine are mere symbols of Our Lord’s presence swells to 75%.

 While traditionalists broadly consider these results an indictment of the conciliar church, it must be admitted that post-conciliar Rome and its so-called “full communion” prelates have plainly, and for the most part consistently, taught – both verbally and in writing, even if not via their actions – the Real Presence of Our Lord in the Blessed Sacrament.